ImagingInformatics/hackathon-docs/getting-started/hackathon-event.md

 If you need help outside the hackathon event or for any other urgent matters please contact [Mohannad Hussain](https://github.com/mohannadhussain) or via `@Mohannad` if you are on the Hackathon Slack space.

 ## Some things to keep in mind!
 * SIIM's hackathon dataset provides five cohesive patient stories that connect the FHIR and DICOMweb resources like a real-life patient would have.
-Search for patients with last name SIIM.
+Search for patients with last name `SIIM`.
 *  Our FHIR server features version R4 of the standard (latest).
 * Our DICOMweb server may not support every feature described in the DICOMweb specifications.
-Check [here](https://bitbucket.org/sjodogne/orthanc-dicomweb/src/default/Status.txt?fileviewer=file-view-default) for more details.
+Check [here](https://hg.orthanc-server.com/orthanc-dicomweb/file/tip/Status.txt) for more details.